ms-prkhad/azure-content/articles/storage/storage-migration-to-premium-storage.md

 By default, disk caching policy is *Read-Only* for all the Premium data disks, and *Read-Write* for the Premium operating system disk attached to the VM.
 This configuration setting is recommended to achieve the optimal performance for your application’s IOs.
 For write-heavy or write-only data disks (such as SQL Server log files), disable disk caching so that you can achieve better application performance.
 The cache settings for existing data disks can be updated using Azure Portal or the *-HostCaching* parameter of the *Set-AzureDataDisk* cmdlet.

 #### Location
 Pick a location where Azure Premium Storage is available.
-See [Important Things to know about Premium Storage](storage-premium-storage-preview-portal.md#important-things-to-know-about-premium-storage) for up to date information on available locations.
+See [Azure Services by Region](http://azure.microsoft.com/regions/#services) for up to date information on available locations.
 VMs located in the same region as the Storage account that stores the disks for VM, will give superior performance than if they are in separate regions.

 #### Other Azure VM configuration settings